-If you have read our article about 28 October, you might remember the mention of Jan Opletal and what his tragic death sparked – so let us have a closer look at what happened as well as how it affected our history.
+If you have read our article about 28 October, you might remember the mention of Jan Opletal and what his tragic death sparked – so let us have a closer look at what happened next and how it affected our history.

-As we have already covered in the first part of the series, medicine student Jan Opletal was wounded during the anti-Nazi-occupation protests on 28 October 1939.
-After fighting for his life for two weeks, he passed away and a public homage ceremony took place on 15 November.
+As already covered in the first part of the series, medicine student Jan Opletal was wounded during the anti-Nazi-occupation protests on 28 October 1939.
+After fighting for his life for two weeks, he passed away, a public homage ceremony then having taken place on 15 November.
 The gathering was followed immediately by yet another set of anti-occupation demonstrations, peaking on 17 November 1939.
-The reaction of the authorities was of tragic outcome - many casualties, seven people being sentenced to death, and over a thousand sent to concentration camps.
-Czech universities were closed down – a limitation of one of the essential rights: the one to education – and weren’t reopened until after the war.
+The reaction of the authorities was of tragic outcome - many casualties, seven people sentenced to death, and over a thousand sent to concentration camps.
+Czech universities were closed down – a limitation of an essential right, and weren’t reopened until after the war.
 In 1941, 17 November was declared the International Students’ Day in London in memory of the students’ fight for democracy, peace and the right to education.